BhushanChowta/Omnify-task-WebApp/README.md

 ## Overview

 This repository contains the implementation of a Discount Module for the Omnify Booking System using PHP and Laravel.
-The module is designed to handle various discount rules and integrates with the existing system via APIs.
+The module is designed to handle various discount rules and integrates with the existing system via APIs [Doc Link](https://docs.google.com/document/d/1CuZxolA5w_7mFxrUweT542I3FGnjE8Yj7Q8--HQ5ZHE/).

 ## Objective